 Sitting in the shade of the palm grove one can hear the sound of flowing water, which crisscrosses the irrigation canals, and the sound of the birds which inhabit the valley.

-To get back to the village faster, a sketchy path carved into the unstable rocks around the oasis winds its way to the top of the plateau- another way to enjoy the end of this little adventure and admire El Berbera from above.
+To get back to the village taking a shortcut, a sketchy path carved into the unstable rocks around the oasis winds its way to the top of the plateau.